WATERMELON

 A sign of too much direct sunlight.

-Watermelon Peperomia’s leaves are delicate and should be protected from harsh sun.
+Watermelon peperomia’s leaves are delicate and should be protected from harsh sun.
 Relocate it to an area with more filtered or indirect light.

 WILTING/CURLING